ahmadnazif/BlazorWasmHoster/README.md

 - Clone this repo.
 - Publish this Minimal API project.
 - Publish your Blazor WASM project, then:
-  - Put the content of published "wwwroot" (in Blazor WASM) folder to the project "wwwroot" (in Minimal API) folder.
+  - Put the content of published "wwwroot" (in Blazor WASM) folder to the Minimal API's "wwwroot".
   - The `web.config` file can be ignored.
-- Set the desired port to for the Blazor WebAssembly standalone app to run.
+- Set the desired port to for the Blazor WASM standalone app to run.
 - Execute the .exe file, or run `dotnet BlazorWasmHoster`.

 ## Why?